paulsheldon/SmartThings-PS/README.md

 Here you will find my created SmartApps and Device Handlers as listed below.

-*Please not I acknowledge all original developers of updated Smart Apps & Device Handlers where appropriate*
+*Please note I acknowledge all original developers of updated Smart Apps & Device Handlers where appropriate*

 # Smart Apps